COS 484: Natural Language Processing

 • Discussing homework problems in such detail that your solution (writeup or code) is almost identical to another student's answer.

 When debugging code together, you are only allowed to look at the input-output behavior of each other's programs (so you should write good test cases!).
 It is important to remember that even if you didn't copy but just gave another student your solution, you are still violating the honor code, so please be careful.
-If you feel like you made a mistake (it can happen, especially under time pressure!), please reach out to Karthik; the consequences will be much less severe than if we approach you.
+If you feel like you made a mistake (it can happen, especially under time pressure!), please reach out to the instructors; the consequences will be much less severe than if we approach you.

 Final Project